howard-hou/RWKV-SFT/README.md

 # RWKV-SFT

-This is a simple RWKV SFT code repository.
+This is a simple RWKV-6 SFT code repository.

 ## Installation